run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiCriticalProblem.md

 ## Diagnosis

-Check runai alerts in prometheus
+Check Run:ai alerts in Prometheus.

 ## Mitigation

 Resolve the active alert.

-Contact runai.

-Be the first to add a reaction
+If you cannot, then contact Run:ai.